darshil1995/darshil1995/README.md

 Data Professional with a strong background in Software Engineering, focused on transforming complex data into business value.

 I specialize in both building robust data infrastructure and translating analytical insights into strategic recommendations.
-My expertise is primarily within **Python, SQL, PySpark,** and the **AWS, Azure, and Microsoft Fabric** cloud ecosystems.
+My expertise is primarily within **Python, SQL, PySpark,** and the **AWS, Azure, GCP, Databricks and Microsoft Fabric** cloud ecosystems.

 ---